-Canon G7 X Mark II versus Panasonic LX10
+Canon G7 X Mark II vs Panasonic LX10

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were announced, respectively, in February 2016 and September 2016.
 Both the G7X Mark II and the LX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is somewhat smaller (2 percent) than the Canon G7 X Mark II.
 Moreover, the LX10 is slightly lighter (3 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the LX10 are weather-sealed.